What is this site for?

 Sharing information

 John Steele worked in IT from 1963 until he retired at the end of 2018.
-He initially worked as a hardware designer for Ferranti in their Industrial Process Control division.
-His initial task was to design the Argus 400 computer logic, one of the world’s first computers to use the then new Integrated Circuits also designed in-house.
-He then became the team lead for interfacing most of the peripheral devices including printers, magnetic tape decks, paper tape and punched card readers and punches as well as devices to read signals from, and to send controls to, industrial plants.
-He later joined another company and became team lead for the team that wrote the multi-user Operating System for a multi user data processing system.
-He designed an multi-user dealing system for banks to use to trade financial products which rapidly developed into a multi-million pound a year business and took him to Japan to support their trading partner there Later he broadened his expertise to include both local and wide area networking (LAN and WAN) with a specific interest and expertise in system security leading to many projects for industry and especially local and national government projects where system security was paramount.
+He was a hardware designer for Ferranti in their Industrial Process Control division.
+His initial task was to design the Argus 400 computer logic, one of the world’s first computer to use the then new Integrated Circuits which were also designed in-house.
+He then became the team lead for most of the peripheral devices including printers, magnetic tape decks, paper tape and punched card readers and punches.
+He also deigned controllers to read signals from, and to send controls to, industrial plants.
+He later joined another company CTL and became team lead for the team that wrote the multi-user Operating System for a multi user data processing system.
+He later, when working for Data Logic, designed an multi-user dealing system for banks to use to trade financial products which rapidly developed into a multi-million pound a year business and took him to Japan to support their trading partner there Later he broadened his expertise to include both local and wide area networking (LAN and WAN) with a specific interest and expertise in system security leading to many projects for industry and especially local and national government projects where system security was paramount.
 He had regular contact with the UK national security body.

 Over many years he has collected many IT related programs and tutorials, of interest to himself and perhaps helpful to you, and which are shared on this website.
 Other items have been contributed by friends.
 All programs listed and all documents, hosted on this site, are (unless otherwise stated) free to access for non commercial use – see individual copyright notices.
 Suggestions and corrections are welcomed!